dkelly10/BBCore/README.md

 ### Send a Video in an Email Through BombBomb <img src="http://bbemail.s3.amazonaws.com/ART/githubImages/send.jpg" alt="" align="right" />
- Wrap your video in a nicely designed template, add a personal written message if you like, and press send.
+Add your video to an email design template, add a personal written message to your recipient, and press send.

-To send a video in your default template, use `videoQuickSend()`.
+To send a video in your default email design template, use `videoQuickSend()`.

 &nbsp;